 We decided to take our corporate holiday card budget and use it to address some of the mental health impacts of this historically shitty year, by creating a video that sent off 2020 with a rude gesture, and an impactful gesture for mental health.

 The idea started with a big middle finger to 2020.
 But this middle finger would be for a good cause.
 We invited everyone who watched the video to text the middle finger emoji to 1-877-EFF-THIS, a custom number we bought, just for this campaign and when they did, they would be prompted to make a donation to the mental health coalition from within their messaging app.

 All donations received via the text service were routed to the Mental Health Coalition in the US.
 For our Canadian audiences, we recommended making a donation to the Black Health Alliance.

 To kick things off, we made donations of $2,020.00 to both the Mental Health Coalition and the Black Health Alliance.

-Comments poured in, echoing the sentiment of EFF 2020, the creativity that spawned it, and the good cause it helped.
-Influencers and celebrities with followers from hundreds of thousands to millions, caught wind of the video and shared it on Twitter, Instagram and Tiktok.
+Comments poured in from around the world, echoing the sentiment of EFF 2020, the creativity that spawned it, and the good cause it helped.
+Influencers and celebrities, with followers from hundreds of thousands to millions, caught wind of the video and shared it on Twitter, Instagram and Tiktok.
 We caught about 1,800 new followers, ourselves.

 Did our raising middle fingers actually raise money?
-“Eff-you-money” in fact.
+“Eff-you money”, in fact.
 More than 1,800 f$%#s were given to 1-877-EFF-THIS – many of them, recurring gifts.
-While donations in Canada were fewer, bigger donations were made, totalling $2,553.70.
-Counting the monthly donations, EFF 2020 is projected to raise more than $32k US for the Mental Health Coalition by the end of 2021.
+In total, EFF2020 helped raise a combined $50,000 to help support the selected mental health organizations in the US and Canada.